You never know who God is going to bring into your life. This past week I had an amazing experience of God while waiting for my dinner.

 “You know, are you guys gonna get lit up to celebrate St. Patrick’s day this week?” he asked again, (obviously assuming that because we were young adults that binge drinking and public drunkenness must be our favorite past time).

 “Um… no.” I replied with a stern and disapproving but gentle, non-judgmental tone.

 “Why not, are you guys like recovering alcoholics or something?” he pushed, searching for an answer as to why we would not choose to inebriate ourselves on the altar of public opinion or conformity.

 “Thomas,” he replied.

 “Thomas, I have to ask you a question.
-You obviously plan to get wasted on Monday to ‘celebrate’.
+You obviously plan to get wasted this weekend to ‘celebrate’.
 Why is getting drunk necessary?
 I don’t want to sound prudish, but I just don’t understand why you consider that the ultimate sign of your freedom as a young adult?”